-Projection mapping is a projection technique that allows almost any surface or object to be converted into an unforgettable 3D experience.
-From buildings, walls and architectural installations to sports fields, cars and people.
-Over the last decade, projection mapping has become increasingly popular for video mapping techniques at various events, but also in advertising.
+Projection mapping is a technique that allows almost any surface or object to be converted into an unforgettable 3D experience.
+From buildings, walls, and architectural installations to sports fields, cars, and people.
+Over the last decade, projection mapping has become increasingly popular for video mapping techniques at various events and advertising.

-Its goal is to turn the static surface into an interactive, 3D display, or distort it, and affect the perception of viewers by projecting complex 3D structures, objects and animations across different surfaces, thus creating a 'wow' effect and entertaining the viewer.
+Its goal is to turn the static surface into an interactive, 3D display, or distort it, and affect viewers' perception by projecting complex 3D structures, objects, and animations across different surfaces, thus creating a 'wow' effect and entertaining the viewer.

 How does Projection mapping work?

-The inevitable segment of each video projection is, of course, a sound because without it there is no special effect.
-It is possible to stimulate additional senses (smell, jitter, watery smog).
-If these effects fit into the projection, it is possible to achieve an even more intense sense of reality in complete illusion.
+The inevitable segment of each video projection is a sound because without it there is no special effect.
+It can stimulate additional senses (smell, jitter, watery smog).
+If these effects fit into the projection, achieving an even more intense sense of reality in complete illusion is possible.
 The scent can be widespread with the help of hidden scented sprays or 'fragrance cards' on which several geometric shapes of different colors are printed.
-As soon as a particular shape appears in the projection, the observer will rub the card and so release the scent.
+The observer will rub the card and release the scent as soon as a particular shape appears in the projection.

 History of Projection mapping

-If you are trying to investigate a specific history of projection or video mapping, you will find only 3-4 years old data.
-This is because the projection mapping was called, and that is the official name, "Spatial augmented reality".
+If you are trying to investigate a specific projection or video mapping history, you will find only 3-4 years old data.
+This is because projection mapping was called, and is the official name, "Spatial augmented reality."

-The more frequent use of this technology begins at the beginning of the 21st century, more specifically in 2005, with a sudden expansion and demand for a different and more recognizable way of entertainment and promotional activities that would leap from the conventional, already seen, methods.
+The more frequent use of this technology began at the beginning of the 21st century, specifically in 2005, with a sudden expansion and demand for a different and more recognizable way of entertainment and promotional activities that would leap from the conventional, already-seen methods.

 Although the rapid expansion of mapping dates from a very close past, it was first recorded in 1969 at Disneyland by opening a ride through the "Grim Grinning Ghost" theme.